 Discontinued Operations - The application of current accounting principles that govern the classification of any of our properties as held-for-sale on the balance sheet, or the presentation of results of operations and gains on the sale of these properties as discontinued, requires management to make certain significant judgments.
 In evaluating whether a property meets the criteria set forth by SFAS No. 144 "Accounting for the Impairment and Disposal of Long-Lived Assets" ("Statement 144"), the Company makes a determination as to the point in time that it can be reasonably certain that a sale will be consummated.
 Given the nature of all real estate sales contracts, it is not unusual for such contracts to allow potential buyers a period of time to evaluate the property prior to formal acceptance of the contract.
 In addition, certain other matters critical to the final sale, such as financing arrangements often remain pending even upon contract acceptance.
 As a result, properties under contract may not close within the expected time period, or may not close at all.
 Due to these uncertainties, it is not likely that the Company can meet the criteria of Statement 144 prior to the sale formally closing.
 Therefore, any properties categorized as held for sale represent only those properties that management has determined are likely to close within the requirements set forth in Statement 144.
 The Company also makes judgments regarding the extent of involvement it will have with a property subsequent to its sale, in order to determine if the results of operations and gain on sale should be reflected as discontinued.
 Consistent with Statement 144, any property sold to an entity in which the Company has significant continuing involvement (most often joint ventures) is not considered to be discontinued.
-In addition, any property which the Company sells to an unrelated third party, but retains a property or asset management function, is also not considered discontinued.
-Therefore, only properties sold, or to be sold, to unre
+Therefore, only properties sold, or to be sold, to unrelated third parties that the Company, in its judgment, has no continuing involvement with are classified as discontinued.

 Investments in Real Estate Joint Ventures - In addition to owning real estate directly, we invest in real estate through our co-investment joint ventures.
 Joint venturing provides us with a capital source to acquire real estate, and to earn our pro-rata share of the net income from the joint ventures in addition to fees for services.
-As asset and property manager, we conduct the business of the shopping centers held in the joint ventures in the same way that we conduct the business of our wholly-owned shopping centers; therefore, the Critical Accounting Policies as described are also applicable to our investments in the joint ventures and the fees that we earn.
+As asset and property manager, we conduct the business of the shopping centers held in the joint ventures in the same way that we conduct the business of our wholly-owned shopping centers;

+therefore, the Critical Accounting Policies as described are also applicable to our investments in the joint ventures and the fees that we earn.
 We account for all investments in which we own 50% or less and do not have a controlling financial interest using the equity method.
-We have determined that these investments are not variable interest entities, and therefore, are subject to the voting interest model in determining our basis of accounting.
+We have determined that these investments are not variable interest entities and do not require consolidation under EITF Issue No. 04-5 "Determining Whether a General Partner, or the General Partners as a Group, Controls a Limited Partnership or Similar Entity When the Limited Partners Have Certain Rights", and therefore, are subject to the voting interest model in determining our basis of accounting.
 Major decisions, including property acquisitions and dispositions, financings, annual budgets and dissolution of the ventures are subject to the approval of all partners.